jsonresume/resume-schema/CONTRIBUTING.md

 # Contribution Guidelines

+Glad to see you here!
 Thank you for your interest in contributing to jsonresume/resume-schema.
 This guide details how to contribute to jsonresume/resume-schema in a way that is efficient for everyone.

 ## Code of conduct